madjugglers/pattern-book/01_maj_pattern_book.md

 ## The guts of this book: the patterns

+If you're thinking to provide some updates at the Github site, note that there are separate markdown files for each chapter:

 * [Three Person Patterns](02_three_person_patterns.md)
 * [Four Person Patterns](03_four_person_patterns.md)
 * [Five Person Patterns](04_five_person_patterns.md)